-'''

-Base Project Folder C:\Users\Mark\Documents\X90-OPUS\
+Base Project Folder C:\Users\ms\Documents\iGx\Projects\

-'''

 This is the full Window's path to the base folder where all of the data is stored.
-The default location is in your 'Documents' folder in a folder named 'X90-OPUS'.
+The default location is in your 'Documents' folder in a folder named 'iGx\Projects'.
+(If you have previously used the X9x download tool the default location may be 'X90-OPUS'.)